Inside The Depraved Crimes Of Dean Corll, The ‘Candy Man’ Killer Of 1970s Houston

 The Early Life Of Dean Corll

-It’s a standard trope in true-crime lore that a serial killer’s depravity can be traced back to some kind of horrific childhood event.
+It’s a standard trope in true crime lore that a serial killer’s depravity can be traced back to some kind of horrific childhood event.
 But based on what’s known about Corll’s early life, it’s tough to pinpoint such an incident.

 In school, Corll was reportedly a well-behaved, yet solitary, young boy.
-His grades were apparently decent enough to escape notice, and he occasionally dated girls from school or from the neighborhood.
+His grades were apparently decent enough to escape notice, and he occasionally dated girls from school or the neighborhood.

-How Dean Corll Became The “Candy Man”
+How Dean Corll Became Known As The ‘Candy Man’

 Candy Man Killer

-Wikimedia CommonsDean Corll briefly served in the U.S. Army from 1964 to 1965.
+Public DomainDean Corll briefly served in the U.S. Army from 1964 to 1965.

 However, Corll’s involvement at the company was not as wholesome as it seemed.
 There were warning signs that he was interested in underage boys.

-In the back of the factory, Corll even installed a pool table where company employees and their friends — many of whom were also young teenage boys — could congregate throughout the day.
+In the back of the factory, Corll even installed a pool table where company employees and their friends — many of whom were also young boys — could congregate throughout the day.
 Corll was said to be openly “flirtatious” with the youths and befriended many of them.

-Among them was 12-year-old David Brooks, who, like many children, was first introduced to Corll with offers of candy and a place to hang out.
+Among them was 12-year-old David Owen Brooks, who, like many children, was first introduced to Corll with offers of candy and a place to hang out.

-The Heinous Crimes Of The “Candy Man” Killer
+The Heinous Crimes Of The ‘Candy Man’ Killer

 Victim Of Dean Corll

-YouTubeJeffrey Konen was the earliest known victim of the “Candy Man” killer.
+YouTubeJeffrey Konen was the earliest known victim of the Candy Man Killer.
 He was murdered in 1970.

 To buy Brooks’ silence, Corll bought him a Corvette.
 He also offered Brooks $200 for any boy he could bring to him.
 And Brooks apparently agreed.